 There are 2.3 miles of paved multi-use trails meandering throughout the Park and around Como Lake.
 You’ll be sharing the trails with lots of hikers, runners, strollers and dogs so be aware!
 Here’s the Como Park map.

 Crosby Farm Regional Park (Saint Paul)

 Crosby Farm has almost 7 miles of paved multi-use trails that take you through woods, wetlands, around its two lakes and along the Mississippi River.
 Fort Snelling State Park is just across the way.
 Here’s the map.
 This park is a very scenic detour off the Sam Morgan Regional Trail.

 Fort Snelling State Park (Saint Paul)

 Fort Snelling State Park has 18 miles of gravel hike/bike trails and 5 miles of paved multi-use trails.
 (Pike Island’s trails are for foot traffic only.)
 Much of the trail system follows the Minnesota River with a bridge over to Picnic Island.
 A fun family event to explore the Park by bike.
 Here’s the Fort Snelling map.

-Gateway State Trail (St. Paul, Maplewood, North St, Paul)
+Gateway State Trail (Saint Paul, Maplewood, North Saint Paul)

 The Gateway State Trail is a paved multi-use trail that runs 18 miles from St. Paul to Pine Point Regional Park near Stillwater.
 The terrain is fairly level, but the scenery varied: from downtown St. Paul through woods, parks, fields, wetlands and past lakes.
 Here’s the Gateway Trail map.

 Hidden Falls Regional Park (Saint Paul)

 Hidden Falls has almost 7 miles of paved multi-use trails, much of it along the Mississippi River.
 Try taking the short dirt loop over Hidden Creek on the north end for a little mountain biking.
 Here’s the map.